infracost/infracost-azure-devops/examples/terraform-project/README.md

                               --format=json \
                               --out-file=/tmp/infracost-base.json
         displayName: Generate Infracost cost estimate baseline
+        # If you're using Terraform Cloud/Enterprise and have variables stored on there
+        # you can specify the following to automatically retrieve the variables:
+        # env:
+        #   INFRACOST_TERRAFORM_CLOUD_TOKEN: $(tfcToken)
+        #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

       # Generate an Infracost diff and save it to a JSON file.
       - bash: |